stempler/bnd-platform/README.md

 ### Adding dependencies

+*bnd-platform* adds a configuration named **bndplatform** to a Gradle build.
+Prior to version 3 the configuration was named **platform**, but this clashes with a [platform method](https://docs.gradle.org/current/javadoc/org/gradle/api/artifacts/dsl/DependencyHandler.html#platform-java.lang.Object-) that was introduced in Gradle 5.

-*bnd-platform* adds a configuration named **platform** to a Gradle build.
-You can add dependencies to the **platform** configuration and configure them like you would with any other Gradle build - for example:
+You can add dependencies to the **bndplatform** configuration and configure them like you would with any other Gradle build - for example:

 ```groovy
 // add Maven Central so the dependency can be resolved